igmhub/LaCE/README.md

 Currently, there are also two versions of the post-processing of the LaCE simulations.
 By default, the emulators use the new post-processing as defined in arxiv.org/pdf/2305.19064.pdf.
 To use the post-processing used and defined in arxiv.org/abs/2011.15127, one should specify postprocessing='500'.

-#The default operation of the emulator is currently to optimise a new set of hyperparameters on whichever training set it is initialised with.
-However, one can also run with the `train=False` flag, and use GPEmulator.load_default().
-This will load a standardised set of hyperparameters (along with the appropriate parameter rescalings for the X training data) that are optimised on the entire suite.